a-mackay/raystack/README.md

 ![Audit Status](https://github.com/a-mackay/raystack/workflows/audit/badge.svg)

-A SkySpark 3 client library for Rust.
+A SkySpark 3 client library for Rust, compatible with SkySpark versions 3.0.28 or higher.

+For SkySpark versions before 3.0.28, use version `0.8.*` of this library.
+Newer versions of SkySpark use [Hayson encoding](https://github.com/j2inn/hayson), which this library supports.
+The older versions of SkySpark used a different JSON encoding which is no longer supported by this library.

 ## Documentation
 See [docs.rs](https://docs.rs/raystack).